 Want to tie in coding basics to reading?
 Well check out the following two sites to help you:

 - Hello Ruby: Adventures in Coding – Your students will love this book about Ruby and her adventures and you can use the storyline to help teach a few coding basics as well.

 - Hello Ruby Website for Lesson Ideas – Find out how educators are using Hello Ruby in the classroom.

 - Picture Books to Teach Coding Skills – LOVE this site and this post!
 Use these picture books to help teach students coding basics.

 - Learning to Program with Makey Makey in the Elementary Classroom – I hear Julie talk about Makey Makey’s all the time.
 Here is a great post she did about how to incorporate them into the classroom.

 - Working with Affixes: Digital Activities – Another post from Julie using Makey Makey’s and Scratch to code when working with affixes.

 - Practicing Pitch Water Activity – Using the Makey Makey to learn science concepts.
 Very cool.

 I know there are tons more resources out there but these are the ones that stood out to me the most.
 To be honest, I didn’t find a lot of ways to incorporate coding into the already existing curriculum.
 Which is why I decided to make a few things for myself.
-I think out of all the sites I looked at, my favorite coding apps are Scratch and Scratch Jr. Next week I am going to share with you how I tied in the concept of looping, circular endings and the Book Snowmen at Night by Caralyn Buehner using the app Scratch Jr. You don’t want to miss it!
+I think out of all the sites I looked at, my favorite coding apps are Scratch and Scratch Jr. Next week I am going to share with you how I tied in the concept of looping, circular endings and the Book Snowmen at Night by Caralyn Buehner using the app Scratch Jr. UPDATE: You can find it here.
 Until then you might check out these tutorials from Scratch Jr. so you will know how to use the app or check out my coding resources.

 Scratch Jr. Tutorials – These tutorials help you learn how to do new things with ScratchJr.